msmannan00/GEN-Token/README.md

 Overview

-The Proof-of-Concept system is built using [insert blockchain platform/framework], which provides a decentralized and immutable ledger for recording transactions.
+The Proof-of-Concept system is built using flask framework with angular2, which provides a decentralized and immutable ledger for recording transactions.
 The system allows participants to perform transactions and store them securely on the blockchain.
 Features

     User registration and authentication
     Secure and transparent transactions
     Immutable transaction history on the blockchain
-    [Add more features]

 System Architecture